carlosp420/nymphalidae_diversification/MS.md

 Table 2.
 Likelihood ratio test between the model of increased diversification of nymphalids feeding on Solanaceae against a model forcing equal speciation rates (no effect on diversification).

 Figure S1.
-MCC tree defined as strict highe level phylogeny but collapsin all clades younger than the cutoff value 24 MYA.
+MCC tree defined as strict higher level phylogeny but collapsing all clades younger than the cutoff value at 24 MYA.

 ## References